 Signage: There will be signs hanging on most light posts indicating where accessible bathrooms and seating are located.

-Alternate Format: If you require alternate format of the program given out that day, please indicate this accommodation in the form above.
+Alternate Format: If you require alternate format of the program given out that day, please contact the AAC/SDS office (contact above).

 Ticketing: All electronic tickets provide information on the AAC/SDS if accommodations are necessary for access during commencement activities.